matter-labs/zksync-web-era-docs/docs/dev/README.md

 ### Examples and tutorials

-- [Cross-chain governance](./tutorials/cross-chain-tutorial.md) - Learn how to implement L1 to L2 contract interaction.
+- [Cross-chain governance](./tutorials/cross-chain-tutorial.md) - Learn how to use L1 to L2 contract interaction.
 - [Account abstraction](./tutorials/custom-aa-tutorial.md) - Learn how to deploy your custom accounts and interact zkSync system contracts.
 - [Building custom paymasters](./tutorials/custom-paymaster-tutorial.md) - Learn how to build a custom paymaster to allow users to pay fees in your token.